pghvlaans/sbotools/ChangeLog/index.md

 # ChangeLog
+* Post-Release
+  * tools: Add a script to make a submission-ready archive.

 * 4.4.2 - 2026-08-14
   * *Util.pm*: Do not check the number of columns unless the terminal has been resized.
   * *sbocheck*, *sboupgrade*: Improved terminal width checks.